Mike the Boilerman

 The board can be interrogated for faults by pressing the buttons on it in accordance with the manual.
 Unfortunately although the error codes are quite easy to find on the display, the manual doesn't mention what they mean!
 Any parameter reporting code "29" is an "internal communications error" on the control board, for which the fix is a new control board.

 If your Boilermate A-Class has stopped working, do call or text me to discuss a repair.
-The best way to reach me is on my mobile 07866 766364.
+The best way to reach me is to text message me on my mobile, 07866 766364.

 Boilermate A-Class installed in a house in Bracknell, Berkshire